any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 > [!NOTE]
 > We don't need to worry about the `snapTargetInline` event object property for this demo — we are only scrolling vertically and the demo is using a horizontal writing mode, therefore only the `snapTargetBlock` value will change.
 In this case, `snapTargetInline` will always return `null`.

-When a scrolling gesture ends, and a `<section>` element is actually selected as a snap target, the {{domxref("Element/scrollsnapchange_event", "scrollsnapchange")}} event handler function fires.
+When a scrolling gesture ends, and a `<section>` element is actually selected as a snap target, the `scrollsnapchange` event handler function fires.
 This:

 1. Checks to see if a snap target was previously selected — i.e., if a `select-section` class was previously applied to an element.
 If so, we remove it.
 2. Applies the `select-section` class to the `<section>` element referenced in the `snapTargetBlock` property so that the snap target that was just selected will have the selection animation applied to it.